Tag Pages in your mobile app

 Common use cases:

-1. When the title is too specific (i.e. includes a specific ID).
+• When the title is too specific, such as including a specific ID.

 Selected Tab Index If the position of your tabs changes between users, use the tab's title and not the index in the Page rule.